GM-Consult-Pty-Ltd/text_indexing/README.md

  * the [InMemoryIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InMemoryIndex-class.html) class is intended for fast indexing of a smaller corpus using in-memory dictionary, k-gram and postings hashmaps; and
  * the [AsyncCallbackIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/AsyncCallbackIndex-class.html) is intended for working with a larger corpus.
 It uses asynchronous callbacks to perform read and write operations on `dictionary`, `k-gram` and `postings` repositories.

-#### Phrase length
+#### N-Gram Range

-`InvertedIndex.phraseLength` is the maximum length of phrases in the index vocabulary.
+`InvertedIndex.nGramRange` is the range of N-gram lengths to generate.
+The minimum  n-gram length is 1.

-The minimum `phraseLength` is 1.
-If phrase length is greater than 1, the index also contains phrases up to `phraseLength` words long, concatenated from consecutive `terms`.
-The index size is increased by a factor of `phraseLength`.
-The `phraseLength` default is 1 for [InMemoryIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InMemoryIndex-class.html) and [AsyncCallbackIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/AsyncCallbackIndex-class.html).
+If n-gram length is greater than 1, the  index vocabulary also contains n-grams up to `nGramRange.max` long, concatenated from consecutive terms.
+The index size is increased by a factor of`[nGramRange.max`.
+The `nGramRange` default is `NGramRange(1,2)` for [InMemoryIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InMemoryIndex-class.html) and [AsyncCallbackIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/AsyncCallbackIndex-class.html).

 #### Zones